 Yogurt and Cheese

-Think of cheese and yogurt as milk you can chew; like their liquid dairy counterpart, cheese and yogurt are high in calcium and protein, which strengthen tooth enamel.
-Eating cheese raises the pH, which drops the acidity level, in your mouth, lowering your risk of tooth decay.
-Yogurt contains probiotics, which help with your digestion and also push out “bad bacteria” in your mouth, helping keep your teeth from developing plaque.
+Think of cheese and yogurt as milk you can chew; like their liquid dairy counterpart, cheese and yogurt are high in calcium and protein, strengthening tooth enamel.
+Eating cheese raises the pH, which drops the acidity level in your mouth, lowering your risk of tooth decay.
+Yogurt contains probiotics, which help with your digestion and push out “bad bacteria” in your mouth, helping keep your teeth from developing plaque.

 In addition to being great “superfoods,” leafy greens contain an amalgam of vitamins and minerals essential for your oral health.
 They bring calcium, which helps protect your tooth enamel, as well as B vitamins that can provide a variety of health benefits and have been shown to help treat gum disease in pregnant women.
 Unlike apples, which are best left whole or cut in slices since their fibrous texture helps clean your teeth, leafy greens in nearly any form can provide oral benefits.
 Try some spinach in a smoothie for a delicious health boost.